jspc/docker-dns/README.md

 Docker DNS
 ==

 Given access to a Docker API and a host on which the containers run on, provide DNS entries for those containers.
+All queries for containers _not_ on the docker cluster you're working against are passed off to another resolver.

 Problem Statement
 --